PC-Admin/matrix-moderation-tool/README.md

 - Pushers List
 - List of the rooms the user is participating in, divided into 1:1 conversations and larger rooms
 - The content of the messages they've sent (if they were sent to rooms your server is participating in)
-- Copies of any media they've sent
+- Copies of any media they've sent?
+- Description of report format and contents (to guide the reader)
 7) Add a room report function to create a properly formatted report for rdlist
 8) Add a function to extract a users email or 3PID
 9) Do room shutdowns in parallel?